 Whereas in society at large the majority of victims of child sex abuse are girls, statistical study has shown that in our Church 81% of the victims are boys.
-Consider that carefully.
+Consider this carefully.
 100% of the abusers are male, and 81% of their victims are underage males.
-What kind of men systematically abuse boys and male teens?
+Now ask yourself: What kind of men systematically abuse boys and male teens?

-Our liberal media does not want to answer that question, for obvious reasons.
+Our liberal media does not want you to answer this question, for obvious reasons.
 They have their agenda, and the flourishing of the Catholic Church is not on it.

-This is confirmed by the exhaustive John Jay Report (2004) on clerical sex abuse, which documents a fact that liberals inside and outside our Church have done their best to ignore: the majority of victims listed in that report were not young children (as would be the case with pedophilia), but rather boys in the early or middle years of sexual development, i.e. prepubescents and teens.
-In fact only 19% of all victims were female (!) and only 22% were under the age of ten.
+This is confirmed by the exhaustive John Jay Report (2004) on clerical sex abuse, which documents a fact that liberals inside and outside the Church have done their best to ignore: the majority of victims listed in that report were not young children (as would be the case with pedophilia) but rather boys in the early or middle years of sexual development--prepubescents and teens.
+In fact, as the report reveals, only 19% of all victims were female (!) and only 22% were under the age of ten.

-The conclusion is inescapable.
-Most abuse that occurred through the latter decades of the century was not pedophilia, but rather what is called ephebophilia--"man-boy love".
+The conclusion from the John Jay Report is inescapable.
+Most abuse that occurred through the latter decades of the century was not pedophilia, but what is called ephebophilia--"man-boy love".
 Unlike pedophilia, moreover, ephebophilia is easily linked to sexual orientation: it is a matter in this case of homosexual men preying on underage boys.
-[NB: Here I use the more commonly recognized term ephebophilia, though hebephilia is more technically precise given the data.
+[NB: Here I use the more commonly recognized term ephebophilia, though hebephilia is perhaps more accurate given the data.
 Anyone interested in the distinctions may look them up.]

-The depressing truth is that we have in our Church a cabal of sexually active gay priests (many sexually active with each other in defiance of their vows) who then proceed to include teens and children in their sexual conquests and who protect each other with a vow of silence and cover-up.
+The depressing truth is that we have in our Church a cabal of sexually active gay priests (many sexually active with each other in defiance of their vows) who have included teens and children in their sexual conquests and who protect each other with a vow of silence and cover-up.

 This is un-Catholic.
 It is pure evil.
-It is an abuse of our Church and the faithful who make up the body of the Church.
+It is an abuse of our Church and the faithful who make up the Body of Christ.

-Please note that I am not saying that all priests who live with same-sex attraction are part of this terrible abuse.
-Many of them are faithful to their vows of chastity.
-They, like all people who struggle to live in harmony with the teachings of the Church, should be supported.
-Also please note that I am not saying that all clerics who have been involved in the coverups over the decades have been gay men.
-No, many of those involved recognized the problem but believed it was better for the image of the Church to keep what was happening from becoming public.
+And no, I am not saying here that all priests who live with same-sex attraction are guilty of this terrible abuse.
+Many are faithful to their vows of chastity.
+These latter, like all Catholics who struggle to live in harmony with the teachings of the Church, should be supported.
+Nor am I saying that all clerics involved in the coverups over the decades have been gay men.
+Obviously, many of those involved were straight men who simply believed it was better for the Church's image to keep the problem from becoming public.

 We know how that turned out.

-Some Catholics fear that with the publication of Archbishop Carlo Maria Viganò’s detailed letter outlining the power of this homosexual cabal under Pope Francis we are at risk of a bitter battle that will divide the Church.
+Some Catholics fear that the publication of Archbishop Carlo Maria Viganò’s detailed letter outlining the sway of the Lavender Mafia under Pope Francis will lead to a bitter battle in the Church and may cause grave divisions.
 Sadly, this battle indeed seems inevitable.
-But finally, though we deeply regret the coming conflict, many of us acknowledge that the need to protect our Mother Church makes it necessary.
-We cannot continue with a cabal of gay clerics on the one hand doing all they can to legitimize their sexuality, on the other maintaining a culture of secret sexual relations and abuse.
-Their lifestyle is hypocritical and intolerable, putting them in permanent rebellion against the vow of chastity and making them dyed-in-the-wool subverters of Catholic truth.
+But though we deeply regret the coming conflict, many of us acknowledge that the need to protect our Mother Church makes it necessary.
+We cannot have a cabal of gay clerics on the one hand doing all they can to legitimize their disordered sexuality while on the other continuing a culture of secret sexual relations and abuse.
+Their lifestyle is hypocritical and intolerable, putting them in permanent rebellion against their vow of chastity.
+They are dyed-in-the-wool subverters of both the priesthood and Catholic truth.

 This particular cabal of clerics, many American, over which Cardinal Theodore McCarrick sat as presiding demon, must be routed.
-Saddest of all, for many of us, is the recent confirmation from Archbishop Viganò of something many already suspected: that Pope Francis has not only turned a blind eye, but has promoted precisely this group.
+Saddest of all, for many of us, is the recent confirmation from Archbishop Viganò of something many already suspected: our current pope has not only turned a blind eye, but has promoted precisely these men.

-During this struggle we must remember: This Lavender Mafia is not the true Church, but a foreign body that has set up shop within the Church, to her great harm.
+During this struggle we must remember: The Lavender Mafia is not the true Church, but a foreign body that has set up shop within the Church, to her great harm.

-How much damage needs to be done before Catholics loudly call foul?
-Really.
-How much?
-How many future children and teens need to be “groomed”, lives to be ruined, how many faithful Catholics need to founder in their faith?
+And really: How much damage needs to be done before Catholics call foul?
+How many future children and teens need to be “groomed”, how many need to be driven from the faith by the crimes of our own priests?